Cherry Trail: A Story from Havenburg

 “Why didn’t you tell me?”
 Her troubled expression said all it needed to.

 “Look, Kat, you’re the one who taught me it’s always best to be true to yourself.
-I get why you don’t want to and when you’re ready, then you’re ready, there’s no need to rush.
+I get why you don’t want to and when you’re ready, then you’re ready.
+There’s no need to rush.
 Seriously, I’m proud of you.”

-“Thanks, J. It’s all the reading.
-Who needs to have sex when you can read about it in books.”
-Kat started to smile then, her genuine smile.
-Jace had to smirk.
+Kat started to giggle and hugged Jace to her side.
 She was going to be fine.
 She wasn’t trying to deny to herself that everything was okay anymore.
 Whatever she decided to do from here, he’d be supportive.
 He just hoped the path forward didn’t have Kyle in it.

 “What did your mom put together this time?
-I’ve missed her cooking”
+I’ve missed her cooking.”

 “Isn’t it obvious by now?
 I’m the favorite.
 Also, you need to get on board with your mom’s sandwiches.
 They’re fucking delicious.”

 Kat threw a piece of popcorn at his head, but he caught it in his mouth.
-“Show off.”

 “Oh, yeah.”
 Kat glanced down and shrugged.
 “It was at the top of my dresser.
 It’s Kyle’s.”